XanD0K/unit-converter/README.md

 #### Video Demo:  <URL HERE>

+## Motivation & Purpose
+This program was created to test and apply all knowledge acquired in "[CS50’s Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python)" course, from Harvard University.

 ## Description
 This program has the purpose of converting units from different groups: "length", "time", "mass", "temperature", "volume", "area" and "speed".
-In addition to that, users can create and to remove groups and types of units, as well as aliases for any unit type.
+In addition to that, users can create and remove groups and types of units, as well as aliases for any unit type.
 Users also have the ability to change the base unit of any group, which changes the conversion factor of all unit types in that specific group.
 Lastly, he can also access the history log, which contains all previous conversions from the last 3 days.
 The program uses JSON files to store unit data, which are lightweight and user-friendly, reducing the complexity on file manipulation.